-Steel Connect, Inc. (the "Company") is a diversified holding company with two wholly-owned subsidiaries, ModusLink Corporation ("ModusLink" or the "Supply Chain business") and IWCO Direct Holdings, Inc. ("IWCO" or "IWCO Direct"), that have market-leading positions in supply chain management and direct marketing.
+Steel Connect, Inc. (the "Company") is a diversified holding company with two wholly-owned subsidiaries, ModusLink Corporation ("ModusLink" or "Supply Chain") and IWCO Direct Holdings, Inc. ("IWCO Direct" or "IWCO"), that have market-leading positions in supply chain management and direct marketing.